 Mineralized vein dykes can often be identified by surface indicators such as quartz stringers, iron staining, calcite fragments, and fracture-controlled float material.

-Once you are on foot, begin by scanning the forest floor for elongated depressions.
-Shallow trenches, and long dips no more than a few feet wide are a start - early Spring is best for this as sodden leaves stick to the forest contours and are most revealing.
+Once you are on foot, as a prospector eventually should be, begin by scanning the forest floor for elongated depressions.
+Shallow trenches, and long dips no more than a few feet wide are a start – early Spring is best for this as sodden leaves stick to the forest contours and are most revealing.
+Remote scanning with aerial photos is no good.
+You need to rely on the sun's angle being "just so" to have shallow depressions revealed from a distance.
 In thin-soiled forests (as many are in the Shield), large trees often anchor themselves directly in these fissures, since roots can follow the softer, calcite-rich fill downward.
 Large trees lined up along the orientation of the fissure are a good indication of where the fissure leads and the probability of its size.

 Soils in a dyke that have evaded the purge of glaciations tend to be super-fine, almost dust-like and they seldom hold the heavier crystals which have slid down through these fine soils to the very lowest point in a dyke.
 A dam-like trap might catch sliding crystals and then that’s where they remain.
 Obvious channels of water flow might also suggest places where buried crystals might gather, but beware.
 Crystals are sometimes corroded from constant water contact (remember we are talking of things that take place over 100’s of millions of years).

 Where soils are slightly thicker, a thin metal pole can be used to prod for cap rock and the buried trenches that lie just below the surface.
-I use a thin metal rod with the end capped with a ball of duct tape so I don't get jabbed in the eye when I fall - this happens a lot when I'm tired.
+I use a thin metal rod with the end capped by a ball of duct tape so I don't get jabbed in the eye when I fall - this happens a lot when I'm tired.
 A smaller diameter rod provides less resistance and is easier to drive into the ground, especially in hard or rocky soil conditions.
-However, rods that are too thin may bend easily during insertion.
-A bullet-nose or sharpened point can also aid penetration.
+However, rods that are too thin may bend too easily during insertion.
+A bullet-nose or sharpened point on your rod can also aid in penetration.

 Understanding Country Rock and Its Role in Vein Dyke Formation